"It's going to be ok, Charlie. We've been talking about this for weeks, remember? You're going to have fun and make lots of friends."

 As I reached for the packet and a pen, I saw from the corner of my eye...

 On the way home, I worried over how the year was going to go for my Charlie.
-It had been a rough 7 or so months.
+It had been a rough year.
 When Janessa and I separated, I never imagined that she would separate from our child, too.
 I never thought that a mother could just walk away and not CARE.
 Who does that?
 Not just mothers, but any parent.
 It's never been something I could understand.
 And to be honest, it was never something I, myself, ever thought to experience.
 So when she just walked away and left everything, I couldn't believe it.
 I was shell shocked, as they say.
 So was Charlie.
 And he seems to have never snapped out of it.
 His life has been a fog since that day.

 I think it would help if I actually knew what happened, but I don't.
 I came home from work, found Charlie alone in the house, in his room.
 No Janessa.
 Not even a sign of her.
 He wasn't crying or upset.
 Just asked me over and over where his Momma was.
 I had no answer.